Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/customize/color-theme.md

 However, other colors are needed to create an interface.
 The following sections explain which colors are used for which purpose in a light and dark mode context.

 {{< callout info >}}
-The following color patches represent the only colors you should have inside an Orange interface either in contextual light or dark theme.
-The color patches show how a color should behave on light or dark theme.
+The following color sections represent the only colors you should have inside an Orange interface either in contextual light or dark theme.
+The following bicolor representation shows the rendering of the same usage on light or dark theme.

 The corresponding values displayed in these sections are used within the framework to create our components and utilities.
 But they are rarely used and to be used directly in a project.
 We recommend using the [usable variables](#usable-variables) instead that are more specific.
 {{< /callout >}}

 ### Core

-The core colors of orange design.
-These colors should always dominate other colors inside a page.
+The Boosted core colors should always dominate other colors inside a page.
 They are used to highlight elements, figures, texts or actions.

 {{< palette.inline >}}
 {{- range where $.Site.Data.palette "category" "Core colors" }}